Table of Contents

 Here are some other important things to keep in mind following an Uber accident or Lyft accident in Virginia.

-It’s important to call the police
+It’s Important to Call the Police

-Regardless of whether you were a driver or a passenger in a car accident, it is always important to call the police so they can secure the scene, investigate the accident, and prepare a report.
+Regardless of whether you are a driver or a passenger in a car accident, it is always important to call the police so they can secure the scene, investigate the accident, and prepare a report.
 This can help strengthen your case and establish that you were involved in a rideshare at the time of the crash.

 You will also see in the rideshare app that you can contact the rideshare company directly to report the accident and your problems with the driver.